qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 - the configuration dictionary (the same used to initialize a Quantum Machine instance),

 - a padding method: to be chosen between: “right”, “left”, “symmetric_l”, “symmetric_r”.
-This string indicates how the should samples be filled up with 0s when they do not correspond to a usual sample (that is if sample length is not a multiple of 4 or if it is shorter than 16 ns).
+This string indicates how samples should be filled up with 0s when they do not match hardware constraints (that is if waveform's length is not a multiple of 4 or is shorter than 16 ns).

-    -  “right” setting is the default setting and pads 0s at the end of the baked sample to insert a QUA compatible version in the original configuration file
+    -  “right” setting is the default setting and pads 0s at the end of the baked samples

-    - “left” pads 0s before the baked sample
+    - “left” pads 0s before the baked samples

-    - “symmetric_l” pads 0s symmetrically before and after the baked sample, putting one more 0 before it in case the baked sample length is odd
+    - “symmetric_l” pads 0s symmetrically before and after the baked samples, putting one more 0 before it in case the baked waveform's length is odd

-    - “symmetric_r' pads 0s symmetrically before and after the baked sample , putting one more 0 after it in case the baked sample length is odd
+    - “symmetric_r' pads 0s symmetrically before and after the baked samples , putting one more 0 after it in case the baked waveform's length is odd

 Declaration is done before the QUA program as follows: